Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 ### A vortex of confusion supercharges it

-Nearly everyone has an *opinion* about AI: 98% in the US, and 90% to 100% in most other countries Pew surveyed.[^13] But as Daniel Kahneman concluded from decades of research, our beliefs are often based on limited — and inaccurate — information:
+Does the fact that so many people have opinions about AI indicate they understand it?
+No. But that’s natural since, as Daniel Kahneman concluded from decades of research, our beliefs are often based on limited — and inaccurate — information:

 > You cannot help dealing with the limited information you have as if it were all there is to know.
 You build the best possible story from the information available to you \[…\].
 Paradoxically, it is easier to construct a coherent story when you know little, when there are fewer pieces to fit into the puzzle.[^13]